cmubig/Frida/README.md

 ## Acknowledgements

 Thank you to:
+- Sunyu Wang for the brilliant, spring-loaded Sharpie holding end-effector
 - [Jia Chen Xu](https://github.com/jxu12345) for writing FRIDA's perception code
 - Heera Sekhr and Jesse Ding for their help in the early stages of designing FRIDA's planning algorithms
 - [Vihaan Misra](https://github.com/convexalpha) for writing a sketch and audio loss functions.